AhmedLilah/OpenIC/README.md

 					    |--	osu-sc-gf180mcu		# OSU digital standard cell library.

 WARNING:
-	If you are not aware of the machine setup refrain from deleting any files on the machine.
+	If you are not familiar with the machine setup refrain from deleting any files on the machine.

 Special Instruction:
 	Using OpenPDKs Variants:
                 - run `naneng list` to know the available PDKs.
-                - run `naneng init <pdk_name>` initilizes the xschemrc files for the pdk.
-	How to run CACE:
+                - run `naneng init <pdk_name>` initializes the xschemrc files for the PDK How to run CACE:
 		- run `cd ~/.naneng/tools/cace`
 		- run `nix-shell` -> the current shell will be the Nix Shell.